sash-mt5/bybit-official-api-docs/en/rest_api_sign.md

   * Each account can hold up to 200 active orders yet to be filled entirely simultaneously.
   * Each account can hold up to 10 conditional orders yet to be filled entirely simultaneously

+#### Rate Limits For IP
+  * For `GET` method
+    * 35 requests per second
+    * 25 requests per second  in continuous 2 minutes
+  * For `POST` method
+    * 25 requests per second
+    * 10 requests per second  in continuous 2 minutes

+You will receive HTTP code `403` while exceed above IP limit, and your IP will be blocked 10 minutes at least.

 #### How To Raise API Limit Threshold
   * Please read [`How To Raise API Limit Threshold`](./API_Limit_en.md)
   * Please send your application email to api@bybit.com.
 We will reply in 1-4 working days.